-Dog Collars – A massive market for businesses nowadays as people jump on the bandwagon for apparent easy pickings to earn a living.
-No so.
+A massive market for businesses nowadays as people jump on the bandwagon for apparent easy pickings to earn a living.
+Not so.
 It’s a hugely competitive marketplace, with businesses setting up monthly to compete with each other.
-Meg Heath Dog Leads have been trading for 11 years this July 2017 and has immense experience in this area along with designing my own website and the marketing and SEO etc that comes with this.
+Meg Heath Dog Leads have been trading for 12 years this July 2018 and have immense experience in this area along with designing my own website and the marketing and SEO etc that comes with this.

 Above all, collars are a jolly good idea where the safety of the dog is concerned, without it, there would be no means of control.
-We attach our dogs’ leads to the collar, we sometimes hold it directly for control, dogs look great with bespoke collars and of course its somewhere to hang the ID tag, microchip tag and any other tag you wish.
+We attach our dogs’ leads to the collar, we sometimes hold it directly for control, dogs look great with bespoke collars and of course it is somewhere to hang the identification tag, microchip tag and any other tag you wish.

 Collars can be made from a variety of materials, we have leather, probably the most expensive of them all, then polypropylene, which is what I use, then there is cotton – less popular, biothane, polyester, material & ribbon covered and embroidered collars with phone numbers and names on them.
 All providing a massive choice for the consumer.

 Basic collars come in the form of buckle collars – that being plastic sometimes metal side release buckles also known as quick release buckles or nickel and brass buckles like you see on horses head collars; a bit like your belt buckle.
 Martingale collars are popular with sighthound owners, greyhounds and the like, but are not just for those breeds they can be fitted to any breed and the nice bespoke ones look great.
 Due to their safety, martingale, choke and half check collars are popular in kennels for reactive dogs and for dogs who have been known to slip their collars.